Digital fashion: The rise of digital fashion during COVID-19

 The importance of fashion films has also been stressed as a medium to creatively show designers' upcoming collections.
-As a result, methods that were only used by digital focused houses such as The Fabricant are expected to become the norm.
+As a result, methods that were only used by digitally focused houses, such as The Fabricant, are expected to become the norm.
 Therefore, 3D experiences have gained momentum.
 As a matter of fact, high-profile models such as Bella Hadid have already incorporated such advanced and revolutionary practices into their curriculum, as seen in an Instagram post that displays the star getting a full body 3D scan for a Mugler Spring Summer 2021 film.
 The video shows her in a gold outfit as Pegasus, against the backdrop of a fantasy-filled world.

-Other embraced formats include avatar videogames such as Zepeto, which Louboutin partnered up with to showcase their SS21 collection.
+Other embraced formats include avatar video games such as Zepeto, which Louboutin partnered up with to showcase their SS21 collection.
 This way, attendees could create personalized avatars and view the brand's latest designs.
 On June 15, Balmain also resorted to digital fashion and created a virtual showroom hosted by the avatar of creative director Oliver Rousteing, who posted on Instagram his face getting 3D scanned, adding "#future".

-Additionally, for their SS21 show, Italian streetwear brand GCDS recreated a 3D runway with cutting-edge technology and avatars that displayed the digitally rendered clothes.
+Additionally, for their SS21 show, the Italian streetwear brand GCDS recreated a 3D runway with cutting-edge technology and avatars that displayed the digitally rendered clothes.
 They even incorporated the celebrity avatars of Dua Lipa, Anwar Hadid, Chiara Ferragni and Fedez, to name a few.
 They were shown sitting front row in the audience as if it had been a traditional show.
 It was referred to by the brand as the "first digital front row".

-The role of avatar influencers such as Lil Miquela and Noonoouri has been emphasized as well and definitely had an impact on the fashion industry during the pandemic, as they encouraged sales with the promotion of fashion brands.
+The role of avatars influencers such as Lil Miquela and Noonoouri has been emphasized as well and definitely had an impact on the fashion industry during the pandemic, as they encouraged sales with the promotion of fashion brands.

 One advantage of the digitalization of fashion is being eco-friendly, as it reduces fabric waste.
-Opposing beliefs state that clothing is only meant to be worn in real life, and that the process involved with sewing has always been sacred.
+Opposing beliefs state that clothing is only meant to be worn in real life and that the process involved with sewing has always been sacred.